-Our Spinal Injury Solicitors are nationally recognised and renowned in helping clients who have suffered traumatic spinal Injuries due to a serious accident or who have sustained a surgical spinal cord injury because of the negligence of medical professionals.
-Only a qualified Spinal Injury Solicitor is able to offer considered and reliably effective advice on claiming compensation for a serious injury at this difficult time.
+Our Spinal Injury Solicitors are renowned nationally for their work on cases involving traumatic spinal injuries due to a serious accident, including spinal cord injury due to medical negligence.
+Only a qualified Spinal Injury Solicitor is able to offer reliably effective advice on claiming compensation for a serious injury at this difficult time.

 If you, or a loved one, has suffered a damaged spinal cord or have sustained a serious back injury following an accident, it’s possible you now face life-changing consequences.
 If your spinal injury was caused by the actions or negligence of others, then you will be entitled to make a Spinal Injury Claim.

-Successful and appropriate settlement of a Spinal Injury Claim for compensation will provide crucial support for you and your family members in various ways.
+Successful and appropriate settlement of a Spinal Injury Claim will provide crucial support for you and your family members in various ways.

 To ensure the best outcome, it is vital that you take immediate advice from a qualified Spinal Injury Solicitor.
-With in-depth expertise in handling compensation claims specifically for people with injuries to the spine, our team is ready to help.
+Our team is ready to help.

 Compensation can provide support in many areas of day-to-day life, helping to make your recovery as positive, successful and stress-free as possible, or if full recovery is not possible, helping you to achieve financial well-being while surrounding you with a care package that helps to return the best quality of life as quickly as possible.

-Spinal Injury Compensation will provide support in the following areas:
+Spinal Cord Injury Compensation will provide support in the following areas: